-I’ve spent a lot of time writing about film cameras over the last few years, so to some degree I suppose that does make me some sort of expert – I’m certainly aware of the existence of a huge range of different cameras and many of their respective pros and cons.
-But, as I’ve already said, if there’s one thing I’ve never thought, it’s that one particular camera is the “best”; not for me, and certainly not for anyone else – there are just too many variables for any one camera to be “best” for anything.
+I’ve spent a lot of time writing about film cameras over the last few years, so to some degree I suppose that does make me some sort of expert – I’m certainly aware of the existence of a huge range of different film cameras and many of their respective pros and cons.
+But, as I’ve already said, if there’s one thing I’ve never thought, it’s that one particular film camera is the “best”; not for me, and certainly not for anyone else – there are just too many variables for any one camera to be “best” for anything.

 Even beyond an individual’s goals and preferences, there are vast amounts of variables.
 The variables within photography are so vast in fact that even the most in-depth tomes on the subject don’t cover it all, or even come close.
 I know a tiny fraction of what there is to know about photography – but I know enough to have a really good understanding of the fact that the subject is practically speaking, infinite.
 As such – and as any photographer worth their salt will tell you – the camera is only a small piece of the photography puzzle.

-Funnily enough, this is even more the case when you’re just starting out, when really, for a large part, having a camera that simply works is arguably more important than choosing a specific make or model!
+Funnily enough, this is even more the case when you’re just starting out, when really, for a large part, having a film camera that simply works is arguably more important than choosing a specific make or model!

 Buy sensible – at least the first time round

 This, quite neatly, leads me on to my first tip – and I do think that this is quite important!
 Buying your first film camera, you need to ensure that the camera you buy is functioning exactly as it was designed to.
 If you’re new to photography, having a camera that doesn’t work as expected can cause you all sorts of issues.